Website Redesign Concept

 Defining the issues and evaluating the current design

-I carried an analysis of the current website in order to pick up any usability issues.
-I focused more on the information architecture, navigation flow and visual layout of the website.
-I took notes and organised my findings into affinity maps so that I could refer back to when working on the solution.
+I carried out an analysis of the current website in order to pick up any usability issues.
+I focused more on the information architecture, navigation flow, and visual layout of the website.
+I took notes and organized my findings into affinity maps so that I could refer back to them when working on the solution.

 Navigation and Accessibility